amngibson/metasploit-runner/README.md

 It was primarily created to automate workspace creation and automatic import of Nexpose scan data from use in a Jenkins automated CI/CD environment.

-Basically this allows you to attach Metasploit to your Continuous Delivery/Continuous integration pipeline, though it can be used for other purposes.
+Basically this allows you to attach Metasploit to your Continuous Delivery/Continuous Integration pipeline, though it can be used for other purposes.

 ## Installation